Anwar8/Blaze/notes/journal.md

 ## Journal
 #### 25 June
 `Blaze` now compiles with its new element interface design.
 Now the issue is that it encounters a segmentation fault when the nodes are being fixed.
-This indicates, to me, that the pure virtual class `BeamElementVirtualClass` is not being instantiated correctly, and that perhaps the nodes are not actually becoming a part of the element.
+This indicates, to me, that the pure virtual class `BeamElementBaseClass` is not being instantiated correctly, and that perhaps the nodes are not actually becoming a part of the element.
 I suspect this because I had added a default constructor to it, as the code was not compiling without it.
 I need to debug more.
 Thankfully, I am now able to use `LLDB` from within VSCode to do the debugging.
 Another error that I suspect is that the main load-application loop of the program is faulty as it is resulting in divergence at LF = 0.88.

 Upon further inspection, this is (2.64e7) actually slightly above the critical buckling load of 2.58e7, so maybe it's not so strange.
 When changing the load to -1e5 we get an end-displacement of -0.00956003. $\delta = \frac{PL^3}{3EI} = \frac{1e5 (3)^3}{3(2.06e11)(0.0004570000)} = 0.009560026343183701$

 Now the *real* issue is the *segmentation fault* that I am facing with my new element design.

+##### Update at 11 PM
+I have resolved the issue with the segmentation fault.
+It was simply an issue with the initialisation function for the `Linear2DBeamElement` class.
+Since the base class does not know how many nodes the element should have, I changed from a `std::array` to a `std::vector`, but then forgot to change the initialisation of this vector to use `push_back` instead of assigning by index (i.e. `nodes[0] = in_nodes[0]; nodes[1] = in_nodes[1];`).
+I have also managed to successfully debug with `LLDB` and connect that to `VSCode` by altering the `launch.json` file.
+I had to remove the line about compiling first from `launch.json` so `VScode` would stop waning me that the code was not recompiled.

+Now there is a bug where the global stiffness matrix has NAN values.
+I reconfigured the tests to run with the new element classes, and all the tests succeed.
+This means that the problem is somewhere in the global mapping functions all of which should be found in `BeamElementCommonInterface`.
+On a side note, I am kinda struggling with the number of files in the project right now.
+A clean up could be in order after I get these elements to work properly, including geometric nonlinearity.
+That is, however, a problem for another time.
+It is almost midnight, and while I am immensely proud of my work and myself today, it is time to sleep.

+P.S.
+I need to sort out new deadlines/timelines for this project as I started 3 weeks later than intended (today is 10 days past the deadline for task 1).
+I had set aside 8 weeks for material nonlinearity, though, so this might give me some buffer to work with.
+Let's see!!

+P.S.
+2. I need to fix the way I test this code.
+Perhaps have some header files all `#include`-d in `my_test.cpp`.
+Since `#include` basically copies the entire contents of the files, it makes sense to use this approach so I can separate the tests for different parts of the code.

 #### 24 June
 I now realise that the likely reason my nonlinear beam-column class was not working as intended is because of errors in how it inherited some functions from the linear base class.
 I must use `virtual` functions in my base class to make sure the subclass functions are called when the base class is the type of the object.
 This is much better explained in [this short video](https://www.youtube.com/watch?v=oIV2KchSyGQ).Likewise, I must use `override` in my subclass function definition to make it absolutely clear that this function overrides a base class function.
 This would make future subclass design much clearer and easier for people who will come after me.
 #### 7 June